 Broil on high until the cheese is slightly gooey.

-Sprinkle the cheese over the top.
+Sprinkle the sugar over the top of the cheese.

 Either torch the top of the Brie with a kitchen torch or return it to the oven on broil until the sugar caramelizes.